QuBenhao/LeetCode/problems/problems_1190/problem.md

 # 1190.
-Reverse Substrings Between Each Pair of Parentheses
+Reverse Substrings Between Each Pair of Parentheses [Rating: 1485.66]

 You are given a string `s` that consists of lower case English letters and brackets.